asokolsky/RESTing-with-Flask/02.rest/README.md

 # Starting with REST

 What we had before can not be truly considered a REST server.
-REST servers operate on collections and we had none of these.
+REST servers operate on collections of objects and we had none of these.
 In this section we shall build one.

 Here are good primers on REST and REST API design best practices: